0k/kids.cache/README.rst

 ``kids.cache`` is a Python library providing a cache decorator.
 It's part of 'Kids' (for Keep It Dead Simple) library.
+It has no dependency to any python library.

-It main concern is to offer a very simple default usage, without forgetting to offer full power inside when needed.
+Its main concern is to offer a very simple default usage scheme, without forgetting to offer full power inside when needed.